bablon/socks5/README.md

 ### local

-ngxsl.conf is the config file for local Nginx.
+ngxsl.conf is the config file for the local Nginx.

 ### remote server

-ngxss.conf is the config file is the remote Nginx, which requires the certificate and key named by cert.pem and key.pem for SSL.
+ngxss.conf is the config file for the remote Nginx, which requires the certificate and key named by cert.pem and key.pem for SSL.